Labor of Love

 “Not personally.
 He has given some rather poor reviews to some of the properties I own.
 Do you know where he went with it?”

 “No Dad, I’m sorry.
 He pulled a crazy stunt on the freight bridge near the house when I was closing in.
 Nearly drowned us all.
-I lost the trail too,” she admitted and bit her lip.
+I lost the trail too,” she admitted, audibly biting her lip.
 “It was only about an hour ago that I managed to place his face.
 What do you need this thing for Dad?”

 “No need to discuss that now,” Perseus said.
 “How long has it been since we’ve had some father-daughter time Emzara?
 Do you want to go see a movie when I get back?
 Oh, I know.
 We could go to that park you used to love and see if they still have that petting zoo.”

-“I’d like that,” Emzara said with a smile.
+“I’d like that,” Emzara said with an implied smile.
 “But I think my favorite sheep, the one with the limp that they named Dandelion, is probably dead by now.”

 “Well if he’s not I’ll get him some telomere boosts,” Perseus declared grandly.
 “He’ll be a lamb again.
 I’ll buy him up, slap a bow on him, and give you your new pet.”